 If you prefer to leave the driving to someone else, shuttle, coach and private car services (Banff Airporter, Pursuit, Discover Banff Tours) operate daily from Vancouver, Edmonton and Calgary to Banff and Lake Louise.
 Sundog Tours operates a direct shuttle service from Edmonton to Jasper, or you can combine multiple services to travel from Calgary to Jasper.
 You can also take a full-day bus journey from Vancouver to Banff with Rider Express, but most people find it more convenient to fly into Calgary or Edmonton.

-Having a rental car will give you the most flexibility to travel at your own pace, and other than a few popular spots with limited parking it’s the easiest way to get around and visit all of the places on your list.
-While the towns of Banff, Lake Louise and Field are accessible via the Trans Canada Highway which is typically well maintained, it’s worth remembering that the Icefields Parkway and secondary roads may have variable conditions in winter as well as seasonal road closures.
+Having a rental car will give you the most flexibility to travel at your own pace, and other than a few popular spots with limited parking or that don’t permit personal vehicles, it’s the easiest way to get around and visit all of the places on your list.
+While the Towns of Banff, Lake Louise and Field are accessible via the Trans Canada Highway which is typically well maintained, it’s worth remembering that the Icefields Parkway and secondary roads may have variable conditions in winter as well as seasonal road closures.